sainath1754/WALMART-SALES-DASHBOARD/README.md

 # Walmart Data Analysis Dashboard

 ## Overview
-This project involves the analysis and visualization of Walmart raw data, resulting in an interactive Power BI dashboard.
+This mini project involves the analysis and visualization of Walmart raw data, resulting in an interactive Power BI dashboard.
 The dataset consists of approximately 3,300 rows of data, which has been processed and analyzed using various tools and techniques.

 ## Data Processing Steps
 1. Data Cleaning: Utilized ChatGPT tools to clean the raw data from the original XLSX file.